 A spiny-tailed iguana, a green iguana, and a dwarf gecko

 I’m not even sure where to start this section.
-Everything about your old life is pretty much changed.
+Everything about your old life will pretty much change when living in Belize.

 Purchases – fewer options, less availability, longer wait times when out of stock.

 Grocery shopping – generally no longer one-stop shopping.
-Imported food is limited and expensive.
+Imported food is limited and can be expensive.

 Restaurants – once again, few options, far fewer ethnic options.